Codecademy/docs/content/css/concepts/display/terms/clear/clear.md

 ---
 Title: 'clear'
-Description: 'Species whether an element coming after a floated element should be moved down or not.'
+Description: 'Specifies whether an element coming after a floated element should be moved down or not.'
 Subjects:
   - 'Web Development'
   - 'Web Design'